General Pharmaceutical Council: July 2021 pharmacist registration assessment

-Provisional registration as a pharmacist was introduced as a temporary measure in response to the COVID-19 pandemic.
-It was secured through an application process, and was open to those who had completed their University studies in pharmacy, and pre-registration training year.
-Those who joined the provisional register had not sat a registration assessment beforehand.
-Only those who intended to practise as pharmacists needed to apply.
-Those who were successful in the application could join the register from 1 August 2020.

-In the pharmacist registration assessment of July 2021, 2625 candidates sat the assessment for the first time, of which 259 were provisionally registered pharmacists.
-2189 candidates passed it, of which 172 were provisionally registered pharmacists.
+In the pharmacist registration assessment of July 2021, 2,625 candidates sat the assessment for the first time, of which 259 were provisionally registered pharmacists.
+2,189 candidates passed it, of which 172 were provisionally registered pharmacists.
 The results were announced on 9 September 2021.

 Therefore, 66.4% of those who were provisionally registered pharmacists, and 85.2% of those who were not, passed the exam.
 The assessment in July was the second opportunity for provisionally registered pharmacists to sit the assessment, the first opportunity having been provided in March 2021.
 Provisionally registered pharmacists did not have to sit the assessment in March 2021; the numbers referred to above are only those who sat it for the first time in July 2021.

 The results of the July 2021 assessment raise the question as to why those who had spent time in practice as pharmacists - which in some cases may have been almost 1 year at the point of sitting the assessment - would be less likely to pass the exam than those who had not previously practised as pharmacists.